bahrus/trans-render/README.md

 **NB:**  There appears to be serious flaw as far as symbols and imports.
 If you find yourself importing a symbol from another file, even from the same package, you are in for a bumpy ride, from my experience, especially when using a bare import server plug-in like es-dev-server.
 I've raised the issue [here](https://github.com/WICG/webpackage/issues/496) and [there](https://github.com/WICG/import-maps/issues/132).

+However, a helper library, manageSymbols.js, is contained in this library that builds on the singleton-like aspects of custom elements, in order to improve the reliable of symbols, even in an environment where different versions of the same module may be present.

 ### Even more indirection

 The render context which the init function works with provides a "symbols" property for storing symbols.
 The transform does look a little scary at first, but hopefully it's manageable: